 All currently enrolled, full-time students at Georgia Southern University are eligible for free psychological services at the Counseling Center.
 Our psychologists work with students on a short-term basis towards managing personal, career and educational concerns which may interfere with their academic progress.
 We are staffed by full-time doctoral level psychologists and master’s level counselors, as well as support personnel who are all committed to providing effective services and promoting the personal growth of Georgia Southern students.

-Appointments need to be scheduled by the student him/herself.
-He or she may call our office at (912) 478-5541, or come by the Counseling Center and schedule an appointment with the next available psychologist.
-Students are asked to arrive for their initial appointment approximately 15 minutes early in order to fill out necessary intake information.
+Appointments need to be scheduled by the actual student; appointments cannot be made on behalf of someone else.
+We are unable to call students and encourage them to schedule appointments.
+They may call our office, or come by the Counseling Center and schedule an appointment with the next available counselor.
+Students are asked to spend approximately 15 to 20 minutes prior to their initial appointment filling out necessary intake information.

 About Counseling Sessions

-The Counseling Center operates on a time-limited model, which means that students are eligible for up to 12 individual sessions per year.
+The Counseling Center operates on a time-limited model, which means that students are eligible for up to 16 individual sessions per year if appropriate for our services.
 Individual counseling sessions are typically scheduled on the hour and last up to 50 minutes.
 Counseling can be an opportunity to talk about issues that are of concern to students with an objective person who can help them develop skills and view situations in ways that may enable them to be more effective in managing life’s challenges down the road.

 If Your Student is in Crisis

 Occasionally a student may wish to be seen by a counselor immediately due to a personal or situational crisis.
-We have a counselor on-call 24 hours a day.
+We have crisis intervention services available 24 hours a day.
 If a crisis occurs during business hours, a student may come to the Counseling Center and request to be seen by the on-call counselor as soon as possible.
-If a crisis occurs after business hours or on a weekend, the student may call GSU Public Safety at (912) 478-5234 and request to speak with the on-call counselor.
-The counselor will be paged by a Public Safety officer, and he or she will call the student back.
+If a crisis occurs after business hours or on a weekend, the student may call the Counseling Center number and follow the prompts, or contact GSU Public Safety and request to speak with the on-call counselor.
 See also our crisis information page.

 Consultation is Available